Jonkiote/Jonkiote.github.io/projects/Project-5.md

 For this project my team used [Ardupilot](https://github.com/ArduPilot/ardupilot) software on a [pixhawk](https://pixhawk.org/) unit to simulate a typical flight.
 Currently, we are working on implementing the encryption algorithms to encrypt communication to the pixhawk.

 This is an ongoing project, and while incomplete, the progress I have made so far in getting the controller and the pixhawk to communicate is nothing to be ashamed of.
-Through this project, I gained proficiency operating in a Linux environment, I got experience using git, and I learned about data excryption.
+Through this project, I gained proficiency operating in a Linux environment, I got experience using git, and I learned about data encryption.